StuartCox3107/iGrow/README.md

 "As an existing user: I want a record of whether what I grow can be considered a success or not"

+"As the site owner: I want to ensure that the site is focussed on UK plant growings to best serve the target market.
+Anything beyond this should be deleted"

 ---

 ## Site plan, features & wireframes